Glenda Jackson weighs in on Trump visit: 'Let him come and let everybody get on the streets'

 Downing Street has rejected claims that the Queen has been put in a difficult position because of the invitation.

-Oscar-winning actress Jackson, who retired as a Labour MP in 2015 after 23 years in Parliament, said whether Trump is received at Buckingham Palace should not be the issue up for debate.
+Oscar-winning actress Jackson, who retired as a Labour MP in 2015 after 23 years in the UK's Parliament, said whether Trump is received at Buckingham Palace should not be the issue up for debate.

 She told the Press Association: “People already know I’m a Republican.
 I think the Queen is a very nice woman and has done a marvellous job and I understand the tourist attraction of our Royal Family is very important to the economy, but I really don’t think that equates with what the real argument is about.